arcayn/BlogR/README.md

 ./blogsetup
 ```
 It currently lacks the promised plugin API and post Archiving feature, and a method of installing other themes.
 Everything else up-n-running however.

+Until I can get a method of hashing the user passwords working, the credentials for the admin panel are:
+Username: DemoUser
+Password: Password